-There are several generic names that can refer to any baby birds, from ducks to raptors to songbirds to shorebirds.
-The term "chick" is the most common, and can describe any baby bird of any species from the moment it hatches until it leaves the nest.
+Several generic names can refer to any baby bird, from ducks to raptors to songbirds to shorebirds.
+The term "chick" is the most common and can describe any baby bird of any species from the moment it hatches until it leaves the nest.
 There are other generic terms, however, that can also be used with baby birds of different ages.

-- Hatchling: A very recently hatched baby bird that does not yet have more than sparse down and may not have open eyes or any ability to care for itself.
+- Hatchling: A hatchling is a very recently hatched baby bird that does not yet have more than sparse down and may not have open eyes or any ability to care for itself.
 This term is most frequently used to refer to altricial chicks that are born nearly naked.

-- Nestling: A young bird that is several days old and covered with fluffy down.
-These birds are more active and demanding, but are not yet ready to care for themselves.
-They may be beginning to grow flight feathers but are nowhere near ready to leave the nest or go without parental care.
+- Nestling: A nestling is a young bird that is several days old and covered with fluffy down.
+These birds are more active and demanding but are not yet ready to care for themselves.
+They may be beginning to grow flight feathers but cannot leave the nest or go without parental care.

-- Fledgling: A young bird that has developed most of its flight feathers and is ready to leave the nest, though it may remain under its parents' care for some time after actually vacating the nest.
-These birds are awkward and inexperienced, and do not fly well, but may hop around eagerly.
+- Fledgling: A young bird that has developed most of its flight feathers and is very nearly ready to leave the nest is called a fledgling.
+These young birds may remain under parental care for some time after actually vacating the nest.
+These birds are awkward and inexperienced.
+They do not fly well but may hop around eagerly.

-- Juvenile: A bird that has grown past the most awkward youth stages but is not yet a mature adult.
-Juvenile birds may look similar to adults but still show some of the camouflage of their youth, and their field marks may not be as well defined as mature birds.
+- Juvenile: A juvenile bird has grown past the most awkward youth stages but is not yet a mature adult.
+Juvenile birds may look similar to adults but still show some of the camouflage of their youth, and their field marks may not be as well-defined as mature birds.

-- Subadult: An immature bird that, while it has left the nest and cares for itself, is not yet sexually mature and lacks all the distinct field marks of adults.
+- Subadult: A subadult bird is an immature bird that, while it has left the nest and completely cares for itself, is not yet sexually mature and lacks all the distinct field marks of adults.
 Larger birds, such as gulls and eagles, take several years to fully mature, and subadult plumage stages can be confusing for many birders to identify.

 Baby Bird Names for Specific Bird Families